 Remember, neither your insurance company nor the other driver’s insurer will look out for your well-being after an accident.
 They only want to minimize your payout.

 If your medical bills exceed the minimum coverage required by North Carolina law, this can be a problem.
-Minimum coverage requirements in our state are:
+Minimum coverage requirements in North Carolina are:

 North Carolina’s negligence laws are fairly strict because the state is one of the few that adheres to the doctrine of contributory negligence.
 This means that if you are even partially at fault for the accident, then you can’t file for any damages.

-Make sure you contact a lawyer to file in a timely manner.
-North Carolina’s personal injury laws outline a three-year statute of limitations.
+Make sure you contact a lawyer to file promptly.
+North and South Carolina’s personal injury laws outline a three-year statute of limitations.
 After the deadline, you may not be able to recover the compensation you deserve.

-To make your personal injury claim go as smoothly as possible, your attorney will ask you for documentation of all the costs you incurred due to the car accident, including:
+To make your personal injury claim go as smoothly as possible, your car accident lawyer will ask you for documentation of all the costs you incurred due to the car accident, including:

 Your car accident attorney will negotiate on your behalf and fight to get you the maximum settlement possible for your injury.